arcus/education_modules/git_history_of_project/git_history_of_project.md

 The first thing to notice is that **all** of your commit messages are here.
 This is a good reminder to write clear and concise messages because future you may be very grateful when trying to figure out where exactly past you introduced a particular issue.

 The second thing to notice is the structure of each entry in the log: commit, Author, Date, message.
 When you identify which commit you want to look at, the commit number is the unique 40 digit string of letters and numbers above it after the word "commit".
-In Dracula's repository, the unique identifier for the commit in which he "add[ed] concerns about effects of Mars' moons on Wolfman" is `0d4b23c688dbbf87cff3cfa9425a7dfd9a6e6280`.
+In Dracula's repository, the unique identifier for the commit in which he "add[ed] concerns about effects of Mars' moons on Wolfman" is `fe532b097861acb8bd3d7f221d6ee741249dc8f0`.

 Now that we have found the unique identifier of the commit we want to examine, we can use it with `git show`.
 Don't worry, you won't need to type all 40 digits, the first six will suffice.

 ```
-$git show 0d4b23
-commit 0d4b23c688dbbf87cff3cfa9425a7dfd9a6e6280
+commit fe532b097861acb8bd3d7f221d6ee741249dc8f0
 Author: Vlad Dracula <vlad@tran.sylvan.ia>
-Date:   Mon Feb 28 11:42:41 2022 -0500
+Date:   Mon Mar 14 14:58:17 2022 -0400

-    Add concerns about effects of Mars' moons of Wolfman
+    Add concerns about effects of Mars' moons on Wolfman

 diff --git a/mars.txt b/mars.txt
 index df0654a..315bf3a 100644